Lullaby: Welsh

 The oldest known Welsh-language lullaby is "Dinogad's Smock" (Peis Dinogat; Pais Dinogad).
 Although the lullaby is preserved in the 13th century Book of Aneirin, its unusual linguistics suggest the original lullaby may have been composed in Common Brittonic a language spoken across the island of Britain until the 6th century AD.
 The lullaby also gives an insight into the Gododdin a Celtic culture of northern England and southern Scotland, as well as linguistic evidence for features of the extinct Cumbric language.
 It has also been used to provide evidence of the fauna of central Britain during this period and the late survival of the Eurasian Lynx in Britain.

 Another traditional Welsh lullaby "Suo Gân" gained popularity in the late twentieth century.
 Although the earliest prints date from around 1800, new arrangements of the lullaby have been performed and recorded by artists from around the world as well as featuring in Hollywood films (Empire of the Sun), anime (Black Butler) and computer games (Maid of Sker).
 Suo Gân's distinctive tune has also been repurposed for several Christian hymns.

 Oceania

 Australia

 "Curly Headed Babby" (also known as "Lula Lula Lula Lula Bye Bye") was composed by George H. Clutsam in 1897.
 It was made famous through a recording by Paul Robeson.

 New Zealand

-"Hine E Hine" is a Māori lullaby written by Princess Te Rangi Pai in 1907.
+"Hine E Hine" is a Māori lullaby written by Te Rangi Pai in 1907.